 The Cleveland community has shown amazing support, providing access to everything The Edna House has needed over the years; attorneys, plumbers, accountants, police officers, firefighters, and members of 12-step recovery have generously donated their time and energy.

 We have grown considerably over the years in numbers and reputation, and are a true force in the recovery community.
-We have helped over 1,000 women and their families, and astoundingly, 83% of the women who have completed our program remain sober today.
-Our alumni are a driving force behind the mission and vision of the Edna House.
+We have helped over 1,200 women and their families, and astoundingly, the majority of the women who have completed our program remain sober today.
+Our alumnae are a driving force behind the mission and vision of the Edna House.

 Our current staff is made up several recovered alumna.
 Our alumni association currently boasts over 250 active members and meets monthly to plan family events and fundraisers and to foster the sisterhood among them.